thingsboard/thingsboard.github.io/_includes/docs/user-guide/notifications.md

 * *tenantId* - id of the tenant;
 * *tenantName* - name of the tenant;

-Let's consider an example with the following event: a customer 'Customer A' exceeded rate limit for per-customer REST API requests.
+Let's consider an example with the following event: a customer 'Jane Smith' exceeded rate limit for per-customer REST API requests.

 The notification in ThingsBoard may look like this: